 The age range of participants was between 58-84 years.
 The majority were of white British ethnicity (96%), which was broadly reflective of the local population.
 The mean duration of ADT was 2.3 years (SD = 0.8).
 A number of the men suffered with comorbidities such as arthritis, hypertension, cardiac disease and diabetes.
 Godin Leisure-Time Exercise Questionnaire mean=24.3 (SD=21.4) and WHODAS II Questionnaire score mean=14.4 (SD=15.1).

 Table 5 outlines the main themes arising from the 5 focus groups involving 26 men on ADT for prostate cancer.
 Illustrative quotes are provided for more detail below.

+Table 5.
+All focus groups themes and sub-themes